Web Page Analyzer

 Ensure optimal performance of your webpages with Applications Manager's web page analysis tool

-Applications Manager's Web Page Analyzer(WPA) tracks and provides insights into various key metrics to help you effectively manage your web pages.
+Applications Manager's web page analyzer tracks and provides insights into various key metrics to help you effectively manage your web pages.
 During each poll, Applications Manager loads the web page in the firefox browser in the cache-less state and captures real-time data of various performance metrics of the web page.
-WPA allows you to:
+The webpage analyzer allows you to:

 Gain insights about Domain

 Each URL contains a domain name along with other segments that help find the particular page.
 Applications Manager's webpage analyzer tool monitors the following metrics with respect to the webpage domains: